Groot (Marvel Cinematic Universe): Characterization

-Young Groot

-Following adult Groot's death in the crashing of Ronan's spaceship, Rocket recovered and planted pieces of his branches in a flower pot which grew into his son, Baby Groot, whom Rocket raises and is later seen as teenage Groot.
-The character began growing from a sapling at the end of the first film, with James Gunn intending for him to be fully grown by the sequel.
-Gunn eventually decided to keep him as "Baby Groot", which was one of the reasons the film is set only a few months after the first.
+The reborn incarnation of the character exhibits some different qualities, particularly in his very young stages.
+First seen as a sapling at the end of the first film, with James Gunn initially intended for him to be fully grown by the sequel, but eventually decided to keep him as "Baby Groot", which was one of the reasons the film is set only a few months after the first.
 Gunn described Baby Groot as the son of Groot from the first film, with Diesel explaining that "we're going to see this goofy, adorable, baby Groot [just] kinda learning as he goes."
 Prop master Russell Bobbitt created a 1:1 scale model of the 10 in Baby Groot for filming, to use as a lighting reference and sometimes as a puppet for the actors to interact with.
 As Groot only communicates with the phrase "I am Groot" in different inflections, Gunn created a "Groot Version" of the script for himself and Diesel, which contains each of Groot's lines in English.
 Diesel used a higher register of his voice for Baby Groot, which was pitched up by seven to nine semitones depending on the take.
 He also delivered lines slowly to avoid any time stretching issues.
 Diesel recorded Groot's voice for sixteen foreign-language releases of the film (up from six in the first film).
 Sean Gunn provided on-set reference for adolescent Groot in the post-credit sequence.